Plutor/advent-of-code-2022/README.md

 * Oh boy Haskell is going to be a learning curve.
 Day 1 probably took me an hour to wrap my head around.
 * Haskell tried to get a little too cute with operators.
 The fact that you've got things like `.` and `$` and `\` are understandable, but `!!` to index a list?
 I have some dignity.
+* Things I need to learn instead of just trying permutations until they work:
+  1. What's IO?
+Why do IO functions need to be use with <- instead of let?
+Is this related to do/return?
+  1. `.` and `$` seem to be useful in getting rid of `()`s but not always.
+Are there better ways to do paren-heavy nested calls than the way I'm doing them?
+  1. Why are tuples so useless?
+(Especially with more than 2 elements?)
+  1. Should I be creating objects to make code like day 5 a little more scrutable?